assimp/assimp-docs/source/usage/use_the_lib.rst

 -----------------------------

 The Asset-Importer-Lib can be accessed by both a class or flat function interface.
-The C++ class the interface is the preferred way of interaction: you create an instance of class Assimp::Importer, maybe adjust some settings of it and then just call
+The C++ class the interface is the preferred way of interaction: you create an instance of the class Assimp::Importer, maybe adjust some settings of it and then just call
 ::